flintlib/flint/doc/source/ca_poly.rst

   likewise normally not generate such coefficients.
   *Unknown* can still appear as a coefficient representing a number that is inaccessible for computation.

+A polynomial with numerical coefficients and with a nonzero leading coefficient is called *proper*.
+The function :func:`ca_poly_is_proper` can be used to check for violations.

 Types, macros and constants
 -------------------------------------------------------------------------------